Benin Climate

 This month in numbers

-Benin experienced its 4th warmest April on record, with an average temperature of 31.42°C, a significant 1.7°C above the 1961–1990 baseline.
-This follows a trend of exceptional warmth, as the February–April 2026 period ranked as the 2nd warmest such period in 86 years of records, with an anomaly of +1.9°C. Globally, April 2026 was the 2nd warmest April for land temperatures, indicating a widespread warming trend.
+Benin experienced its 4th warmest April on record, with an average temperature of 31.42°C, an anomaly of +1.7°C compared to the 1961–1990 baseline.
+The period of February–April 2026 was the 2nd warmest on record for Benin, with an average temperature of 31.07°C, an anomaly of +1.9°C. Globally, April 2026 was the 2nd warmest April on record for land temperatures, and the February–April period was also the 2nd warmest for global land temperatures.

 What changed